aprilkrg/mancala-browser-game/README.md

 ## Future Enhancements

+1. change display of number to visual representation of stones
-1. responsive design to enable mobile playing
+2. responsive design to enable mobile playing
-2. alternate themes
+3. alternate themes
-3. additional rules to complicate strategy
+4. additional rules to complicate strategy